danxfisher/Plex-Discord-Bot/README.md

 ## To Do:
 * [ ] make playlists
+* [ ] Make !nextpage count continue to increase rather than restarting each page
 * [ ] move to next gen javascript w/babel
 * [ ] use uri/headers for plex.query as shown here: